takakomaki/ai-orchestra-lab/output/ai-orchestra-intro.md

 This file is the very first note of our AI Orchestra.

 This is the first introductory note of the AI Orchestra project.

+This orchestra begins with a single note of intention.